-FCS_COP.1/AES_PUF

-Cryptographic operation - PUF based AES

-FCS_COP.1.1/AES_PUF

-The TSF shall perform decryption and encryption in accordance with a specified cryptographic algorithm AES in CBC mode and cryptographic key sizes 128 bits that meets the following: [FIPS 197], [NIST SP 800-38A].

-FCS_COP.1/MAC_PUF

-Cryptographic operation - PUF based MAC

-FCS_COP.1.1/MAC_PUF

-The TSF shall perform MAC generation and calculation of CBC-MAC values used for PUF authentication in accordance with a specified cryptographic algorithm AES in CBC-MAC mode and cryptographic key sizes 128 bits that meets the following: [FIPS 197] and [ISO/IEC 9797-1] (MAC algorithm 1).
+FCS_COP.1/AES_PUF Cryptographic operation - PUF based AES FCS_COP.1.1/AES_PUF The TSF shall perform decryption and encryption in accordance with a specified cryptographic algorithm AES in CBC mode and cryptographic key sizes 128 bits that meets the following: [FIPS 197], [NIST SP 800-38A] .
+FCS_COP.1/MAC_PUF Cryptographic operation - PUF based MAC FCS_COP.1.1/MAC_PUF The TSF shall perform MAC generation and calculation of CBC-MAC values used for PUF authentication in accordance with a specified cryptographic algorithm AES in CBC-MAC mode and cryptographic key sizes 128 bits that meets the following: [FIPS 197] and [ISO/ IEC 9797-1] (MAC algorithm 1).
+FCS_CKM.1/PUF Cryptographic Key Generation - PUF FCS_CKM.1.1/PUF Cryptographic Key Generation - PUF The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm key derivation function based on PUF and specified cryptographic key sizes 128 bits that meet the following: > PUF Key derivation function specification, NXP Semiconductors, BUID, 2014.
+[PUF]. - The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm key derivation function based on PUF and specified cryptographic key sizes 128 bits that meet the following: >PUF Key derivation function

-FCS_CKM.1/PUF

-Cryptographic Key Generation - PUF

-FCS CKM.1.1/PUF

-The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm key derivation function based on PUF and specified cryptographic key sizes 128 bits that meet the following: PUF Key derivation function specification, NXP Semiconductors, BUID, 2014.
-[PUF].

-FCS_CKM.4/PUF

-Cryptographic Key Destruction - PUF

-FCS_CKM.4.1/PUF

-The TSF shall destroy cryptographic keys derived by key derivation function based on PUF in accordance with a specified cryptographic key destruction method flushing of key registers that meets the following: none.

-6.1.6 Further Security Functional Requirements - Self-tests
+6.1.6 Further Security Functional Requirements - Self-tes

-FPT_TST.1

-TSF Testing

-FPT_TST.1.1

-The TSF shall run a suite of self tests at the request of the authorised user to demonstrate the correct operation of the active shielding and the sensors.
-FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of Special Function Registers holding static values loaded during start-up.

-FPT_TST.1.3 The TSF shall provide authorised users with the

-capability to verify the integrity of stored TSF executable
+FPT_TST.1 TSF Testing FPT_TST.1.1 The TSF shall run a suite of self tests at the request of the authorised user to demonstrate the correct operation of the active shielding and the sensors.
+FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of Special Function Registers holding static values loaded during start-up .
+FPT_TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code .
+Application Note: In conformance with [CC_Part2], the TSF testing only addresses parts of the TSF.
+Therefore, the operations performed are selections and assignments which is indicated as underlined italic text .
+This is in conformance with the notation defined in Section 6 .
+This SFR is in place for all configurations of the TOE.

-code.

-Application Note: In conformance with [CC Part2], the TSF testing only addresses parts of the TSF.
-Therefore, the operations performed are selections and assignments which is indicated as underlined italic text.
-This is in conformance with the notation defined in Section 6.

-6.1.7 Further Security Functional Requirements - Management Functions management functions:
+6.1.7 Further Security Functional Requirements - Management Functions

-FMT_SMF.1 Specification of Management Functions

-FMT_SMF.1.1 The TSF shall be capable of performing the following change of TOE mode to higher privileged mode by calling one of the following instructions: System Call, change of TOE mode by finishing an interrupt.
+FMT_SMF.1 Specification of Management Functions FMT_SMF.1.1 The TSF shall be capable of performing the following management functions: change of TOE mode to lower privileged mode by calling one of the following instructions: User Call, change of TOE mode to higher privileged mode by calling one of the following instructions: System Call, change of TOE mode by invoking an interrupt, and change of TOE mode by finishing an interrupt.
+Application Note: This SFR is in place for all configurations of the TOE.